T

 landmark

-• Book your visit to the dome online well in advance.
+• Book your free visit online weeks in advance.

 A short walk from Brandenburg Gate.